In this post we’ll be performing a walk-through of the installation of lnd,

 advertised within the network.

-In order to fund the wallet within your lnd
+In order to fund the wallet within your lnd node, so you can create channels,

-you’ll need to generate one of the two segwit
+you’ll need to generate one of the two segwit enabled addresses that lnd

 understands.

-If the source of your funds understands lnd
+If the source of your funds understands lnd’s native segwit addresses (for

-) then you can generate a p2wkh
+example, bcoin) then you can generate a p2wkh (pay-to-witness-key-hash)

 address to send to like so: